 The Slurpee: The Champagne of Frozen Drinks

-• The Verdict: It’s a sophisticated product you can’t replicate at home.
-Unless you have a pressurized CO2 tank in your kitchen, you aren’t making a Slurpee.
+Unless you have a pressurized CO2 tank in your kitchen, you are not making a Slurpee at home.

 The Slushie: The “I’ll Settle for This” Option